IntegrCiTy/dblayer/README.md

 This means that parameter `c` in the resulting co-simulation setup would have the corresponding numerical value and the setup would be **valid to deploy an actual co-simulation**.

-## Extended example
+## More examples

-An extended example for using package DBLayer can be found in subdirectory `examples`.
+More examples for using package DBLayer can be found in subdirectory `examples`.